wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

-    _engagement partner_, in respect of an issuer audit where an audit firm is acting, means the partner or other person in the firm who is responsible for the audit and the performance of the audit, and for the audit report that is issued on behalf of the firm
+    _engagement partner_, in respect of an FMC audit where an audit firm is acting, means the partner or other person in the firm who is responsible for the audit and the performance of the audit, and for the audit report that is issued on behalf of the firm

-    _financial statements_ has the same meaning as in [section 8][128] of the Financial Reporting Act 1993
+    _financial statements_ has the same meaning as in [section 6][130] of the Financial Reporting Act 2013

-    _FMA_ means the Financial Markets Authority established under the [Financial Markets Authority Act 2011][129]
+    _FMA_ means the Financial Markets Authority established under the [Financial Markets Authority Act 2011][131]

-    _group financial statements_ has the same meaning as in [section 9][130] of the Financial Reporting Act 1993

-    _Institute_ means the New Zealand Institute of Chartered Accountants constituted under the [New Zealand Institute of Chartered Accountants Act 1996][131]

-    _issuer_ has the same meaning as in [section 4][132] of the Financial Reporting Act 1993

-    _issuer audit_---
+    _FMC audit_---

     *   (a) means the audit of---

-        *   (i) the financial statements of an issuer and, if the issuer is required to complete group financial statements, of those group financial statements (being financial statements or group financial statements that are prepared under the [Financial Reporting Act 1993][133]); or
+        *   (i) the financial statements or group financial statements of an FMC reporting entity that are prepared under the [Financial Markets Conduct Act 2013][132]; or

-        *   (ii) the financial statements of a scheme, a fund, or a retirement village referred to in [section 9A][134] of the Financial Reporting Act 1993; and
+        *   (ii) the financial statements of a scheme or a fund prepared under [section 461A][133] of the Financial Markets Conduct Act 2013; or

+        *   (iii) the financial statements referred to in [section 461B][134] of the Financial Markets Conduct Act 2013; and

-    *   (b) includes any audit or review required to be carried out under the [Securities Act 1978][135], or regulations made or exemptions granted under that Act, by a qualified auditor (within the meaning of that Act); but
+    *   (b) includes any audit or review required to be carried out under the regulations made, or exemptions granted, under the [Financial Markets Conduct Act 2013][132] or the [Securities Act 1978][135] by a qualified auditor (within the meaning of either of those Acts); and

+    *   (c) includes any audit of the financial statements or group financial statements prepared under the [Financial Reporting Act 1993][136] in accordance with [section 55][137] of the Financial Reporting Act 2013; and

+    *   (d) includes any issuer audit (as defined in this Act before the commencement of this paragraph); but

-    *   (c) does not include any audit carried out under the [Public Audit Act 2001][136] (whether the Auditor-General or any other person is acting as the auditor)
+    *   (e) does not include any audit carried out under the [Public Audit Act 2001][138] (whether the Auditor-General or any other person is acting as the auditor)

+    _FMC reporting entity_---

+    *   (a) has the same meaning as in [section 6(1)][139] of the Financial Markets Conduct Act 2013; and

+    *   (b) includes a person to which [section 55][137] of the Financial Reporting Act 2013 applies; and

+    *   (c) includes any issuer (as defined in this Act before the commencement of this paragraph)

+    _group financial statements_ has the same meaning as in [section 7][140] of the Financial Reporting Act 2013

+    _Institute_ means the New Zealand Institute of Chartered Accountants constituted under the [New Zealand Institute of Chartered Accountants Act 1996][141]

     _licence_---

-    *   (a) means a licence issued by an accredited body or the FMA under [Part 2][14]; and
+    *   (a) means a licence issued by an accredited body or the FMA under [Part 2][15]; and

-    *   (b) includes a licence that a person is treated as holding under [subpart 3][108] of Part 3
+    *   (b) includes a licence that a person is treated as holding under [subpart 3][109] of Part 3

     _licensed auditor_ means a person who holds, or is treated as holding, a licence

     _limited partnership_ means---

-    *   (a) a limited partnership that is registered under [section 51][137] of the Limited Partnerships Act 2008; or
+    *   (a) a limited partnership that is registered under [section 51][142] of the Limited Partnerships Act 2008; or

     *   (b) a partnership formed or incorporated outside New Zealand that is---

-        *   (i) an overseas limited partnership within the meaning of the [Limited Partnerships Act 2008][138]; or
+        *   (i) an overseas limited partnership within the meaning of the [Limited Partnerships Act 2008][143]; or

         *   (ii) a body corporate